 To run a successful experiential marketing campaign, you need to set clear campaign objectives from the start.

 Then you can accurately measure whether your experiential activation was a brand-boosting success or a bit of a marketing mess.
+Here are some tips on measuring your experiential marketing campaign ROI.

 Define your objectives